Analysis Data Reviewer’s Guide

 • tlf-primary.r

 Similarly to the ADaMs, you can run this command to quickly execute the display programs.
-The newly run display outputs will be available in the pilot5-tlfs folder.

 source(file.path(path$programs, "tlf-demographic.r"))